ZK ID Presentation

 The privacy guarantee: the verifier learns only what you choose to share (e.g., "age ≥ 18") and nothing more: not your name, not your birthday, not your address.
 This is possible by the mathematical properties of zero-knowledge.

 Without zero-knowledge protocols, schemes like mdoc and SD-JWT have privacy flaws that inadvertently allow relying parties or issuers to track your activity.
+To bridge these gaps, we're building tools and systems that make ZK more widely understood, customizable and generally capable.